 Carrot - our son just has raw carrot sticks, while I microwave the adult portions

-Aspsaragus/beans/snow peas/spinach/asian leafy vegetable - any vegetable that can be tossed into the fry pan and cooked in the meat juices
+Aspsaragus/beans/snow peas/spinach/asian leafy vegetable - any vegetable that can be tossed into the fry pan and cooked in the meat juices to add flavour.

 Grated raw carrot and grated raw apple - a yuumy combination actually!

 Salad - our son loves raw tomatoe, so a few of those on his plate and he's super happy.

 Lamb Roast with roasted potato, pumpkin, sweet potato and carrot.

 Oven roasted chicken wings and vegetables, served with rice.

 Slow cooked chicken with apple cider.

 Slow cooker - Lamb shanks, carrots, ontion, potatoes etc with a tomatoe base.
 If you can't use tomatoes, a large tin of cherries works a treat!